thohn/info-deck/README.md

 info-deck
 =========

-An Information Manager using Polymer webcomponenets
+An Information Manager using Polymer webcomponents